droidsolutions/amqp-ts/README.md

 ### Automatic ReplyTo

 If your message consumer returns a value and the `replyTo` property is set in the message property, the value is send to the queue given in the `replyTo` field.
 The correlationId is set to the response message if it is set in the request.
+If you want to set other properties you can specify them when calling `activateConsumer` i nthe options.
 If you don't return any value (a.k.a return `undefined`) no automatic reply is send.
 You have manage this by yourself then.

 Examples: